jorge-correia/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 If a device can produce an MPEG output stream, it may be capable of providing
-:ref:`negotiated sliced VBI services <sliced-vbi-format-negotiation>` as data embedded in the MPEG stream.
+:ref:`negotiated sliced VBI services <sliced-vbi-format-negotitation>` as data embedded in the MPEG stream.
 Users or applications control this sliced VBI data insertion with the :ref:`V4L2_CID_MPEG_STREAM_VBI_FMT <v4l2-mpeg-stream-vbi-fmt>`